euclio/senior-project/resources/project_agreement.md

   periods) are probably not sentence boundaries.

 Write a function `splitSentences(string input)` that, given a string, prints each sentence on a separate line.
+I am only concerned with the function, so you may pass your test input to the function in any way, whether it be hard-coded, or through stdin, etc.

 <small>_Note:_ For simplicity, we will assume that we only have one space between
 each sentence.</small>